 If your complaint is about our bill you may also have a right to object to our bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
-You should also note, however, that if all or part of a bill remains unpaid we may be entitled to charge interest under our Terms of Business.
+You should also note, however, that if all or part of a bill remains unpaid, we may be entitled to charge interest under our Terms of Business.

 What will happen when you make a complaint?

-- When everything has been fully investigated and considered the Complaint Handler will either
+- When everything has been fully investigated and considered, the Complaint Handler will either

-- Provide you with a full response to your complaint in writing indicating what action, if any, will be taken by the Practice to resolve the matter; or
+- (b)Provide you with a full response to your complaint in writing indicating what action, if any, will be taken by the Practice to resolve the matter; or

-- Any remedies, which are taken following the investigation of your complaint, will depend upon the nature of the complaint/grievance but could include, for example, the transferring of the case to someone else within the Department or a reduction in our fees.
+- (c)Invite you to a meeting to discuss your complaint.
+Within three days of the meeting the Complaint Handler will write to you to confirm what was discussed and any solutions which were agreed with you.
+Any remedies, which are taken following the investigation of your complaint, will depend upon the nature of the complaint/grievance but could include, for example, the transferring of the case to someone else within the Department or a reduction in our fees.

-- If you are not satisfied with the outcome of the investigation or with the action/remedy proposed by the Practice to resolve any upheld complaint, you should contact us again and we will arrange for the matter to be referred to the Senior Partner of the practice.
+- If you are not satisfied with the outcome of the investigation or with the action/remedy proposed by the Practice to resolve any upheld complaint, you should contact us again and we will arrange for the matter to be referred to the Senior Partner of the Practice.

 - The Senior Partner will re-investigate the complaint and will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining the reasons.

-- In certain circumstances the Senior Partner may consider it appropriate for your complaint to be investigated other than by the Senior Partner in such event the Senior Partner will act as the Complaints Handler.
+- In certain circumstances the Senior Partner may consider it appropriate for your complaint to be investigated other than by the Senior Partner in which event the Senior Partner will act as the Complaints Handler.
 The reasons for the Senior Partner’s decision in this regard will be provided to you.
-This will not prevent you raising additional queries or requesting clarification from the Senior Partner following the initial investigation.
+This will not prevent you from raising additional queries or requesting clarification from the Senior Partner following the initial investigation.

-- If we have to change any of the timescales above, we will let you know and explain why.
+- If we need to change any of the timescales referred to above, we will let you know and explain why.

 - Within six months of receiving a final response to your complaint; and

-- Six years from the date of act/omission; or
+- No more than six years from the date of act/omission; or